 Always sleep warm.

 You will need a great sleeping bag as well.
+We have chosen down sleeping bags for ourselves, and some really great synthetic sleeping bags for the kids.
+We find that with these sleeping bags we can all keep warm.
+I also keep extra woolen blankets on hand to throw over the kids in their sleeping bags if its a very cold night.
 There are quite a few things to think about when you invest in a sleeping bag.
 You can read all of our considerations here.

 You will need a great sleeping pad as well.
-If you are not protected from the cold of the ground it is imposible to keep warm during winter.
+If you are not protected from the cold of the ground it is impossible to keep warm during winter.
 You need to think about the size, weight, and type of sleeping pad you want to bring.
+We also bring some thermal blankets that ensures extra insulation from the ground, and we place these under all sleeping pads.
 You can read all of our considerations for buying a sleeping pad here.

 Getting into bed warm is just as important as staying warm once you get there.
 Consider doing some light exercises before bed.
 I love yoga and I think this little practice from Yoga with Adrienne is perfect.
 Keep it light, you are going for a little heat but not to get wet from sweat.